 Net take-home payGHS 2,448.12

-At GHS 3,000 monthly, you take home about 81.6% of your gross salary.
-The effective tax rate is around 12.9% when you combine SSNIT and PAYE.
-Most of your tax falls in the 17.5% band, with only small amounts in the 5% and 10% bands.
-Not bad at all for someone just starting out.
+At GHS 3,000 monthly under these assumptions, the worker keeps about 81.6% of gross salary.
+Most of the PAYE falls in the 17.5% band, with small amounts in the 5% and 10% bands.

 Worked Example: GHS 6,000 per Month